bgd-labs/aave-stewards/src/finance/README.md

 All the instances listed above required significant time to develop, test, and review, all while reinventing the wheel every time for something that should be easy to reuse.

-AaveSwapper facilitates swaps of tokens by the DAO without the constant need to review the contracts that do so.
+MainnetSwapSteward facilitates swaps of tokens by the DAO without the constant need to review the contracts that do so.

 ## How It Works

-AaveSwapper relies on [Milkman](https://github.com/charlesndalton/milkman), a smart contract that builds on top of [COW Swap](https://swap.cow.fi/#/faq/protocol), under the hood in order to find the best possible swap execution for the DAO while protecting funds from MEV exploits and bad slippage.
+The MainnetSwapSteward relies on [Milkman](https://github.com/charlesndalton/milkman), a smart contract that builds on top of [COW Swap](https://swap.cow.fi/#/faq/protocol), under the hood in order to find the best possible swap execution for the DAO while protecting funds from MEV exploits and bad slippage.

-AaveSwapper is a permissioned smart contract, and it has two potential privileged users: the owner and the guardian.
+MainnetSwapSteward is a permissioned smart contract, and it has two potential privileged users: the owner and the guardian.
-The owner will be the DAO (however, ownership can be transferred) and the guardian is an address to be chosen by the DAO to more easily cancel swaps without relying on governance.
-AaveSwapper can hold funds and swap for other tokens and keep them in case the DAO chooses so.
-AaveSwapper can only withdraw tokens to the Collector contract.
+The owner will be the DAO (however, ownership can be transferred) and the guardian is an address to be chosen by the DAO to more easily swap/cancel swaps without relying on governance.
+MainnetSwapSteward can only withdraw tokens to the Collector contract.
+The contract has a budget if functions are called by the guardian, which are set by the DAO.
+This prevents such a behavior as a looping where the DAO's funds are drained because of paying slippage in an endless GHO -> USDC -> GHO loop (as an example).
+Funds must be present in this contract in order for them to be executed.

 ### Methods